rlaboiss/autopsypy/README.md

 x = AutoPsyPy()
 ```

-and must also contain, in its second “End Experiment”, the following code:
+and must also contain, in its section “End Experiment”, the following code:

 ```python
 x.finish()